Angold History, Family Crest & Coats of Arms

 The surname Angold was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat at the castle d'Ango in the village of Varangeville near Dieppe.
 Although the lineage is obscure they are believed to be descended from the ancient Crispins, related to royalty on both sides of the English Channel.

 Early History of the Angold family

-Another 221 words (16 lines of text) covering the years 1480, 1551, 1638, and 1720 are included under the topic Early Angold History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Angold research.
+Another 111 words (8 lines of text) covering the years 1480, 1551, 1638, and 1720 are included under the topic Early Angold History in all our PDF Extended History products and printed products wherever possible.

 Angold Spelling Variations

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Angold is distinguished by a number of regional variations.
 The many spelling variations of the name include Ango, d'Angeau, Dangeau, D'Ango, Angot, D'Angot, Angault, D'Angault, Dangault, D'Angoult, Angoult, Angould, D'Angould, D'Angoult, Dangoult, Dangould, Angeau and many more.

 Early Notables of the Angold family (pre 1700)